Sunderland RNLI in multi-agency rescue which saves three men from drowning

 Paramedics from North East Ambulance Service then met the casualties at the boathouse and following assessment one was taken to Sunderland Royal Hospital for further treatment.

-RNLI Volunteer Helmsman Paul Nicholson says: ‘We understand the boat capsized after becoming snagged on floating line from a lobster pot.
-Thankfully, our volunteers were able to respond extremely quickly to this incident and prevent a tragic accident which could have very easily ended up with three lives being lost.
+RNLI Volunteer Helmsman Paul Nicholson says: ‘We understand the boat capsized after becoming snagged on a floating line from a lobster pot.
+Thankfully, our volunteers were able to respond extremely quickly to this incident and prevent a tragic accident which could have very easily ended up with three lives being lost.'

 As a registered charity the RNLI relies on voluntary donations and legacies from the public for its income.